microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 * Storage Accounts with private endpoints for each sub-resource
 * VNET integration for App Services and Functions

-The secure deployment option for Information Assistant is not supported when using an existing Azure OpenAI service instance in your subscription.
-Do not enable the secure deployment option if you have set USE_EXISTING_AOAI to "true" in your local.env file.

 ## Architecture

 The following diagram shows a high-level view of the architecture.